 7 Lesser-Known State Parks In Northern California That Will Absolutely Amaze You

 How many of these underrated state parks have you been to?
-Be sure to check out these
+Tell us about your adventures in the comments.

-14 Hidden Gems In Northern California for even more little known destinations that you’re sure to love.
+Be sure to check out these hidden gems in Northern California for even more little-known destinations that you’re sure to love!

 More to Explore

 State Parks to Visit in Northern California

 What are some fun things to do outside in Northern California?

 Northern California is something of a natural playground.
 The great outdoors in this region is truly great; it’s home to some of the most incredible state and national parks (which are wonderful things to do outdoors).
 Northern California is also wonderful for all the outdoors must-dos like camping, hiking, fishing, climbing... the list goes on.
 If you can dream it, you can find a way to get it done in NorCal!
 For those who enjoy water-based recreation, never fear – there's plenty of it here!
 Check out any of our stunning lakes or rivers and enjoy an afternoon of boating or kayaking.
 Tube the river (pick a river), or simply lounge by the sea all day long if you want (we suggest heading to Carmel by the Sea, which might be the cutest little town ever).
 NorCal is an experience, and anyone who truly wants to experience it is going to have to get used to loving the great outdoors.